jalbatross/Netty-Chat-Server/README.md

  ### June 25, 2017: Mongo?
  - Successfully set up a local Mongo server but I'm thinking relational might be better for storing usernames/passwords.
  - Trying to figure out how to do lobbies - Mongo?
 Server side?
 Right now I want the user to query a lobby list before adding the actual ChatServeerandler to the pipeline, which makes sense because the ChatServerHandler references a ChatGroup.
 Lobbies should be static or instantiated on server start?
 Lots to think about here.

+### June 27, 2017: Postgres, changing login approach
+ - Decided that Mongo would not be suitable for my needs here.
+We should definitely have a schema for usernames/passwords.
+ - Getting a little more familiar with Postgres and Argon2.
+I feel good about the ability to add and verify user logins with the database.
+ - I want to perform a restructuring so that we perform the handshake AFTER successful authentication.
+This is going to involve moving around a lot of code all around everywhere, but it's necessary.
+Firstly, we don't want to have the overhead of performing a handshake every time someone wants to login - that should only happen if we actually have somebody who is in the system.
+Secondly, we can send credentials more securely if we don't use text websockets to send in user credentials.
+ - Looks really annoying to do, but let's get started!
+It's not gonna fix itself after all.